Geek-Estate/horizon-landingpage/faq/index.md

 **Q: Why do I have to pay service fees when I donate?**

 **A:** While we are passionate beyond belief about enabling community wherever you are, raising money for great causes, and [travel by giving](http://www.horizonapp.co/blog/travel-by-giving/) -- we are operating a business, not a charity.
-Great technology requires significant investment in order to maintain the current platform, and continue to innovate with new tools to facilitate in person relationships.
+Great technology requires significant investment to continue to innovate with new tools to facilitate in person relationships.

 If you are a member of a community on the [enterprise plan](http://www.horizonapp.co/hospitality-network-setup/), all your transactions will be waived for stays with other members of that specific community.

 **Q: How much do I have to donate?**

-**A:** In our test groups, travelers are donating $7 per night on average.
+**A:** In our early testing, travelers are donating $7 per night on average.
 That said, you can donate as much or as little as you'd like.

 **Q: Why should I donate through Horizon rather than donating direct?**